 In 2011, Neil released his short film 'The Last Belle'.
 The film was invited to premiere at The London Film Festival, and went on to be nominated for several awards, winning the Gold Award at the Rhode Island International Film Festival, and gaining the nomination for Best British Short at the Edinburgh Film Festival.

-Recently, Neil was invited by director John Stevenson to design and animate several hand-drawn sequences in the CG feature 'Sherlock Gnomes', visualizing the interior workings of the brain of Sherlock (Johnny Depp).
+in 2018, Neil was invited to design and animate several hand-drawn sequences in the CG feature 'Sherlock Gnomes', visualizing the interior workings of the brain of Sherlock (Johnny Depp).
 In 2020 Neil became Drawover Consultant on the Warner Bros movie Tom and Jerry, working from the internationally acclaimed and Oscar winning VFX company Framestore.

-Currently, Neil is developing the feature film 'Kensuke's Kingdom' with co-director Kirk Hendry, for Sarah Radclyffe Productions and Lupus Films.
+Currently, Neil is directing the feature film 'Kensuke's Kingdom' with co-director Kirk Hendry, for Sarah Radclyffe Productions and Lupus Films.
 The film is based upon the much-loved book by Michael Morpurgo ('War Horse'), and is adapted by the acclaimed screenwriter Frank Cottrell-Boyce ('Hilary and Jackie', 'Millions') The film's star voices include Sally Hawkins, Cillian Murphy, Ken Watanabe, and Raffey Cassidy.